Oysters To Fortresses: What To Do In Ston & Mali Ston

 A boat tour is one of the best ways to explore the area’s natural beauty.
 Boat tours depart from both Ston and Mali Ston and provide an up-close look at the area’s rocky coastline and many islands and islets.
 You may even spot some dolphins!

 Ston and Mali Ston are known for their oyster farming, fishing industries, and medieval fortresses.
-That said, visitors to Ston and Mali Ston can enjoy various activities, including exploring the town’s historic buildings, tasting local seafood, and hiking in the nearby countryside.
+That said, visitors to Ston and Mali Ston can enjoy various activities in one day, including exploring the town’s historic buildings, tasting local seafood, and hiking in the nearby countryside.

 When visiting Ston, the first thing to do is to walk around its old town and admire the architecture.
 The town’s main street is lined with beautiful Venetian-style buildings, many dating back to the 14th century.
 Next, head to one of the town’s many seafood restaurants and try some of the local specialties, such as oysters, mussels, and squid.
 If you’re feeling active, consider hiking up to Ston’s fortress – it’s a great way to get views of the town and the surrounding countryside.